You are here

 Workshops and other training opportunities are advertised on the events page.

-The CEPAR Mentoring Scheme is a formal scheme designed to pair CEPAR Fellows with senior researchers within the Centre who will act as Mentors in addition to their formal supervisors.
+The CEPAR Mentoring Scheme is a formal scheme designed to pair early and mid-career researchers with mid-career and senior researchers within the Centre who act as Mentors.
+This mentoring is provided in addition to any mentoring provided by CEPAR Project leaders to their research teams and other informal mentoring occurring within the Centre.
 Further information is contained in the Guidelines.
-For an application form please email Amy Brushwood [firstname.lastname@example.org].
+For an application form please email Amy Brushwood.